Standard Grease

 - Bearing cooling (if available)

-Please contact myonic application engineering for grease operating period calculations.
+Please contact myonic application engineering to calculate the grease operating period.

 Relubrication Intervals

-The relubrication procedure should be performed while the bearing is at operating temperature and rotating slowly.
-This ensures even distribution of grease in the bearing.
-With a calculated relubrication interval of more than 1 year, we recommend relubricating the bearing after 1 year with the defined grease quantity.
+The relubrication procedure should be carried out while the bearing is at operating temperature and rotating slowly.
+This ensures an even distribution of the grease within the bearing.
+If the calculated relubrication interval exceeds 1 year, we recommend relubricating the bearing after 1 year with the specified grease quantity.

-Please contact myonic application engineering for relubrication interval calculations.
+Please contact myonic application engineering to calculate the relubrication intervals.